ualibweb/UALIB_ChemStructures/README.md

 interpretation.

-The purpose of The University of Alabama Dissertation and Thesis indexing project is to allow greater discovery and credit of the original authors' theses, not to claim any ownership of the written thesis content.
+The purpose of The University of Alabama Dissertation and Thesis indexing project is to allow greater discovery, use, and credit of the original authors' theses, not to claim any ownership of the written thesis content.
 The thesis authors hold the copyright to their own thesis.

-We have only extracted scientific facts (i.e., the chemical structures and bibliographic information) from the theses.
-Such facts and bibliographic data are not subject to U.S. copyright protection:
+We have only extracted and shared scientific facts (i.e., the chemical structures) and bibliographic information from the theses.
+Such scientific facts and bibliographic data are not subject to U.S. copyright protection:
 [Compendium of U.S. Copyright Office Practices](https://www.copyright.gov/comp3/).
 See specifically section 313.3(A), where examples are listed that are excluded